mehdierc/mehdierc.github.io/_posts/2016-09-03-thermal_camera.markdown

 ---
 layout: post
-title:  "Design and construction of a thermal camera by TPA81 infrared sensor, Arduino and ROS framework"
+title:  "Design and construction of a thermal camera by TPA81 infrared sensor"
 date:   2016-09-03 22:00:00
 permalink: projects/thermal_camera
 ---